Max-HPY/ai-companion-app-showcase/README.md

 ## My Contributions

-- Designed and implemented RESTful APIs for chat history, user messaging, and AI persona management
+- Designed and implemented RESTful APIs using FastAPI for chat history, user messaging, and AI persona management
 - Developed interactive frontend features using React Native
 - Integrated frontend components with backend services to enable real-time user interactions
 - Structured API communication and data flow to ensure consistency and scalability